processing-js/processing-js/README.md

 webserver so that you can test your page from http://localhost, thus avoiding file:/// URLs.
 If you do not have a webserver installed, you can use the simple webserver that is bundled with Processing.js.
-This requires Python to be installed, and can started by running the "httpd.py" script.
+This requires Python to be installed, and can be started by running the "httpd.py" script.
 This will set up a localhost webserver instance for as long as you keep it running, so that you can easily test your page in any browser of your choosing.